 The path to an international carbon accounting standard

-The introduction of the new ISO 14083 marks a new phase of global standardization of GHG emissions accounting and reporting in logistics.
+The introduction of the ISO 14083 marks a new phase of global standardization of GHG emissions accounting and reporting in logistics.
 This standard builds on a decade of development and incorporates established accounting principles such as EN 16258, GHG Protocol, and the GLEC framework for accounting and reporting logistics emissions (figure 1).
 As a result, this will enable a broader range of stakeholders, including logistics companies, customers, investors, governments, and international bodies, to widely adopt and embrace these principles.
 The new standard serves as the latest consensus for calculating and reporting logistics emissions, providing a reliable and consistent approach for all stakeholders involved.

-1. Unlocking the Scope of ISO 14083: What is covered?
+1. Unlocking the scope of ISO 14083: What is covered?

 ISO 14083 is a comprehensive guideline that provides the necessary steps for effective data collection, calculation and reporting of greenhouse gas emissions in a global supply chain.